 We’ve spent over a year living and traveling in Thailand, so you could say we know a thing or two about the country.
-We often get asked where are the best places in Thailand and what are the best things to do in Thailand.
+We often get asked where the best places in Thailand are and what the best things to do in Thailand are.

-Well, there’s a lot to see and do, which is why we love Thailand so much.
-We always recommend spending two weeks in Thailand as you’ll be able to visit some Thai islands, Bangkok, and Northern Thailand.
+There’s a lot to see and do, which is why we love Thailand so much.
+We always recommend spending two weeks in Thailand, as you will have enough time to visit some of the Thai islands, Bangkok, and Northern Thailand.

 Thailand is a dream destination for many, and when it comes time to plan your itinerary, you’ll realize there are so many things to do in Thailand and amazing destinations.

 No matter where you end up spending your time in Thailand, you’ll have an amazing vacation.
-We’ve put together this list of some of the must-do & see things in Thailand, and some insider Thailand travel tips, too.
+We’ve compiled this list of some of the must-do & see things in Thailand and some insider Thailand travel tips, too.

 #1 – Night Tuk Tuk Tour of Bangkok